 Family LLC in Estate Planning

-For 2022, the estate tax exemption climbed to $12.06 million for individual tax filers and $24.14 for married couples who file a joint return.
+For 2023, the estate tax exemption rose to $12.92 million for individual filers and to $25.84 for married couples filing jointly.
+That’s up from 2022 levels of $12.06 million for individual tax filers and $24.14 for married couples filing jointly.
 This means you can leave these amounts to heirs and pay no federal estate tax or gift tax.
-Meanwhile, the annual gift tax exclusion limit increases to $16,000 in 2022, up from $15,000 previously.
-This limit also doubles for married couples who choose to split gifts.
+Meanwhile, the annual gift tax exclusion limit for 2023 is $17,000 for single filers or $34,000 for married couples filing jointly.

 A family LLC can help you to better pace out transfers of wealth during your lifetime in order to make the most of these exemption and exclusion limits.
 Additionally, you can structure a family LLC so that members are restricted from transferring any of their interests outside the family.
 This may be important to you if you’re hoping to create a last legacy of wealth for future generations.